 But the truth doesn't matter.

-A question a lot of folks trying to say this is Barack Obama's Katrina.
+Question, a lot of folks trying to say this is Barack Obama's Katrina.

-Is there any comparison to that?
+Is there any comparison to that, Mr. Wizard of Smart, Doug Brinkley?

 There's no comparison whatsoever between them.

-This was a corporate bungle, and might be three or four corporations by the end of the day of a deadly magnitude.
+This was a corporate bungle and might be three or four corporations by the end of the day of a deadly magnitude.

-The levies in New Orleans, and this is also an engineering failure.
+Katrina had an engineering failure, the levees in New Orleans, and this is also an engineering failure.

 And there's a connection there, but the Obama administration has done nothing wrong.